Introduction

 Context

+And we know we still have more work to do.
 We remain committed to acceleration and supporting the whole child.
 Our vision for this work is outlined in our strategic plan and our three key priorities: Succeed Academically, Connected to Schools, Prepared for What’s Next.

-Administrative premium | The School Finance Team will provide historical data to inform schools leaders around their administrative premium spending.
+Administrative Premium | The total amount of FY24 (SY23-24) local expenditure charges as reported by the District Integrated Financial System (DIFS) has been pre-budgeted from schools’ flexible funding in the QuickBase budget application.
+The School Finance Team will provide historical data and planning tools to inform schools leaders about their administrative premium spending.
 Please remember that the recent CBAs for WTU and CSO have increased administrative premium to $60/hour and have now made ET Officers eligible.
 It is recommended that schools budget at least 90% of their historical spending.
-Budgets will not be approved for submission unless 60% of the pre-budgeted amount is budgeted. | |
+Budgets will not be approved for submission unless 75% of the pre-budgeted amount (FY24 expenditures) is budgeted. | |

-Custodial overtime | The School Finance Team will provide historical data to inform schools leaders around custodial overtime.
-It is recommended that schools budget at least 90% of their historical spending.
-Budgets will not be approved for submission unless 50% of the pre-budgeted amount is budgeted. | |
+Custodial Overtime | The total amount of FY24 (SY23-24) local expenditure charges as reported by DIFS (both custodial and general overtime) has been pre-budgeted from schools’ flexible funding in the QuickBase budget application.
+It is recommended that schools budget at least 90% of the pre-budgeted amount, and budgets will not be approved for submission unless 50% of the pre-budgeted amount is budgeted. | |

-Custodial supplies | Budgets will not be approved for submission unless 50% of the minimum recommended amount is budgeted. | |
+Custodial Supplies | Budgets will not be approved for submission unless 50% of the minimum recommended amount is budgeted. | |

-School Size | Cost of Supplies | |
+School Size | Recommended Supplies Budget | |

 Under 300 students | $7,000 – $9,000 | |